-Time is a quantitative value derived by comparing one object’s motion to another (often assumed stable) object’s motion.
-If you’re familiar with information theory, it’s the exact definition of Ratio.
-We compare things to rotations of the Earth, orbits of the moon, orbits of Earth around the Sun, and cycles of cesium-133 atoms.
+Time is an intellectually generated quantitative value derived by comparing one object’s motion to another’s.
+We relate things to rotations of the Earth, orbits of the Moon, sands in an hourglass, and cycles of cesium-133 atoms.